fmaguire/mag_sim_paper/manuscript.md

 ### Comparisons of Rates of Loss

-We combined the performance metrics for Figs. @fig:plasmids, @fig:gis, @fig:AMRGenePercentRecoveryStage, and @fig:VFGenePercentRecoveryStage to compare the rates of loss of different components (see Fig. @fig:rateofloss).
+We combined the performance metrics for Figs. @fig:plasmids, @fig:gis, @fig:AMRGenePercentRecoveryStageContext, and @fig:VFGenePercentRecoveryStageCombined to compare the rates of loss of different components (see Fig. @fig:rateofloss).
 This highlighted that genomic components (GIs and plasmids) and plasmids in particular are lost at a disproportionately higher rate than individual gene types during MAG recovery.

 ## Discussion {#discussion}

-In this paper, we evaluated the ability and accuracy of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (i.e. genomic islands and plasmids) from metagenomic samples.
+In this paper, we evaluated the ability of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (i.e. genomic islands and plasmids) from metagenomic samples.
 Overall, chromosomal sequences were binned well (up to 94.3% coverage and perfect bin purity by megahit-DASTool) but closely related genomes were consistently cross-contaminated (e.g. _Streptococcus_ species in Fig. @fig:coverphylo, @fig:purityphylo).
-However, given the importance of MGEs in the function and spread of pathogenic traits, it is particularly noteworthy that regardless of MAG binning method plasmids and GIs were disproportionately lost compared to chromosomes.
+However, given the importance of MGEs in the function and spread of pathogenic traits, it is particularly noteworthy that regardless of MAG binning method plasmids and GIs were disproportionately lost compared to core chromosomal regions.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
 This poor result is congruent with the intuition that the divergent compositional features and repetitive nature of these MGEs is problematic for MAG methods.
 The particularly poor plasmid binning performance is likely attributable to the known difficulties in assembly of plasmids from short-read data [@pmid:29177087].